- Vanguard vs. Fidelity: Who Are They?

 Stock Trading

-Fidelity charges $4.95 per online U.S. equity trades.
-Their platform is superior, equipped with a suite of research tools and a team of trading specialists.
-Their award-winning Active Trader Pro platform is full of advanced features and part of Fidelity’s Decision Tech tools.
+Fidelity’s platform is robust, featuring a suite of research tools and a team of trading specialists.
+Their award-winning Active Trader Pro platform offers advanced features and is part of Fidelity’s Decision Tech tools.

 This one goes to Fidelity.
 If you like trading, they’re worth a look.